 After an accident, it's easy to assume one party is completely at fault.
-However, many personal injury claims are never that simple.
-That’s because there are situations when an injured victims may contribute in some way to their accident.
+However, personal injury claims aren't always that simple.
+That’s because there are situations when an injured defendant may have actually contributed in some way to their accident.
 When this is the case, injury attorneys have to grapple with comparative fault.

-Comparative fault, as well as modified fault, is considered one of the most fair and equitable legal doctrines for liability, as it recognizes the needs of victims and places an emphasis on hold at-fault parties (or at least the most at-fault party) accountable for causing preventable accidents and injuries.
+Comparative fault, as well as modified fault, is considered one of the fairest and most equitable legal doctrines for liability, as it recognizes the needs of victims and places an emphasis on holding at-fault parties (or at least the most at-fault party) accountable for causing preventable accidents and injuries.
 This is opposed to legal doctrines such as pure contributory negligence (recognized by only a few states), which prevents victims from recovering damages if they contributed to an accident in any way – even if they were just 1% at fault.

 Comparative fault is an important concept in personal injury cases and by its very nature, can even make or break a case.

 Texas’ modified comparative fault rule follows a 51% bar rule.
 This means an injured victim (plaintiff) cannot recover compensation if they are found to be 51% or more at fault for causing the wreck.
 Essentially, the other party must be mostly responsible for an accident in order for injured victims in Texas to seek a monetary recovery of their damages.